HOW TO DISCIPLINE MY CHILD

 You managed to raise children who you can trust to take care of themselves even when there is no parental influence or guidance.
 Notice the way I keep using the word ‘manage’.
 I know it sounds degrading but let’s face it, raising a child requires effective management and this management is discipline.

 Millennials today are going their own way.
 They are rebelling against traditionally set standards.
 They have a voice of their own.
 They have an idea of how things should be.
-In fact, they believe they know better than parents and surely we cannot blame them because they are products of the society that weaves them.
+In fact, they believe they know better than their parents and surely we cannot blame them because they are products of the society that weaves them.
 Society is changing and changing really fast.
 Information that you hitherto need to visit the library to access is now available at their fingertips.
 If you are trying to protect your children from accessing negative information, I am sorry to disappoint you but you might do a very bad job because Millennials know how to get around technology.
 Your job is to ensure that they know and discern right and evil and be able to do the right thing even when you are not there to monitor them.

 The question now is how do I discipline my child?
 According to one of the definitions I saw in the Online Mariam Webster Dictionary, discipline is a training that corrects, molds, or perfects the mental faculties or moral character.
 I chose this definition because it points out discipline is all about progression.